Enrolling in a clinical trial

 There are a number of reasons parents/guardians may want to enrol their child in a clinical trial.

-Can I leave a trial?
+Can my child leave a clinical trial?

 Your child is free to withdraw from a clinical trial at any time.
 You do not have to provide a reason in doing so.
 Leaving a trial does not affect your relationship with your doctor or prevent you from receiving other treatments at our hospitals.